foxBMS/foxbms-1/documentation/sphinx/software_documentation/build-process/build-process.rst

 dummy libraries are assumed (``foxbms-user-lib`` and ``my-foxbms-library``).

 #.
 The project is configured to work with both libraries.
 The library names are
-    given as command line argument separated by comma (**no addtional \
+    given as command line argument separated by comma (**no additional \
     whitespace**).

     ..  code-block::    console